-If provided in the published document, those URLs will redirect to the "nightly draft" of the upcoming document (also called the "editor's draft"), which may or may not have review from the Working Group.
+If provided in the published document, those URLs will redirect to the editor's draft of the upcoming document, which may or may not have review from the Working Group.
 We use this syntax for those URLs:

 For example, /TR/CSP/ed/ redirects to https://w3c.github.io/webappsec-csp/ .

-If the editing workmode of your Group guarantees its agreement to the content of the nightly draft (this is the case if your Group uses a pull request review process), we highly recommend at the minimum that the document be automatically published to ensure that the Nightly Draft URLs and the Upcoming URLs return the same main content.
-An even better approach in such case is to redirect the "Nightly Draft URL" to the "Upcoming URL" (this avoids returning 404 on the Nightly Draft URL).
+If the editing workmode of your Group guarantees its agreement to the content of the editor draft (this is the case if your Group uses a pull request review process), we highly recommend at the minimum that the document be automatically published to ensure that the editor draft URLs and the Upcoming URLs return the same main content.
+An even better approach in such case is to redirect the "editor draft URL" to the "Upcoming URL" (this avoids returning 404 on the editor draft URL).

 CSP1 is a Working Group Note.
 CSP2 is a Recommendation.
 CSP3 is a Working Draft.
 This would imply the following URLs: